-which is employed in two ways, since the argument of A is related on the one hand to the domain of ordinary [gewöhnlichen] numbers and on the other hand to the number series [Zahlenfolgen] (functions).
-6. A method is stated for the treatment of the "transfinite axiom" in the consistency proof which is successful at least in the simplest cases [welches jedenfalls in den einfachsten Fällen zum Ziel führt].
+which is employed in two ways, since the argument of A is related on the one hand to the domain of ordinary numbers and on the other hand to the number series (functions).

+6. A method (which is successful at least in the simplest cases) is stated for the treatment of the "transfinite axiom" in the consistency proof.

-The basic form of its structure was reached with the formulation [Gestaltung] of proof theory as presented in the Leipzig talk.
+The basic structure of proof theory was reached with its formulation as presented in the Leipzig talk.

-The two publications of Hilbert on proof theory following next, the Münster talk "Über das Unendliche"17 and the (second) talk in Hamburg "Die Grundlagen der Mathematik"18, in which the basic idea and the formal approach of proof theory is presented anew and in more detail, still show various changes and extensions in the formalism.
-However, they serve only in smaller part the original goal of proof theory; they are brought up mainly with respect to the plan to solve Cantor's continuum problem, i.e., the proof of the theorem that the continuum (the set of real numbers) has the same cardinality [Mächtigkeit] as the set of numbers of the second number class.
+$\|^{205}$ Hilbert's next two publications on proof theory, the Münster talk "Über das Unendliche"18 and the (second) talk in Hamburg "Die Grundlagen der Mathematik,"19 in which the basic idea and the formal approach of proof theory is presented anew and in more detail, still show various changes and extensions in the formalism.
+However, they serve only in smaller part the original goal of proof theory; they are used mainly with respect to the plan to solve Cantor's continuum problem, i.e., the proof of the theorem that the continuum (the set of real numbers) has the same cardinality as the set of numbers of the second number class.

-Hilbert had the idea to order the number theoretic functions, i.e., the functions that map every natural number to another such - (the elements of the continuum surely can be represented by such functions) - after the kind [Gattung] of the variables which are needed for their definition, and to attain a mapping of the continuum to the set of numbers of the second number class on the basis of the rise [Aufstieg] of the variable kinds [Variablen-Gattungen], which is analog to that of the transfinite ordinal numbers [?
-Ordnungszahlen].
-But the pursuit of this goal did not get beyond a sketch [Entwurf], and Hilbert has therefore left out the parts which refer to the continuum problem in the reprints of both mentioned talks in "Grundlagen der Geometrie"19.
+Hilbert had the idea to order the number theoretic functions, i.e., the functions that map every natural number to another-(the elements of the continuum surely can be represented by such functions) -in accordance with the type of the variables which are needed for their definition, and to achieve a mapping of the continuum to the set of numbers of the second number class on the basis of the ascent of the variable types, which is analogous to that of the transfinite ordinal numbers.
+But the pursuit of this goal did not get beyond a sketch, and Hilbert therefore left out the parts which refer to the continuum problem in the reprints of both mentioned talks in "Grundlagen der Geometrie."20

-17Presented in 1925 on the occasion of a meeting organized in honor of the memory of Weierstrass, published in Math.
+18Presented in 1925 on the occasion of a meeting organized in honor of the memory of Weierstrass, published in Math.
 Ann. vol. 95.

-18Presented in 1927, published in Abh. math.
+19Presented in 1927, published in Abh. math.
 Semin.
 Hamburg.
 Univ.
 Bd.
 IV Heft 1/2.

-Hilbert's considerations about the treatment of the continuum problem have produced various fruitful suggestions [Anregung] and viewpoints [Gesichtspunkte] anyhow [Gleichwohl].
+Hilbert's considerations about the treatment of the continuum problem have nevertheless produced various fruitful suggestions and viewpoints.

-Thus W. Ackermann has been inspired to his investigation "Zum Hilbertschen Aufbau der reellen Zahlen"20 by the considerations regarding the recursive definitions.
-Hilbert lectures [referiert] in his talk in Münster on the question and the result of this paper (which had not been published at the time): "Consider the function by iterating n times and equating it follows from this:
+Thus W. Ackermann has been inspired to his investigation "Zum Hilbertschen Aufbau der reellen Zahlen"21 by the considerations regarding the recursive definitions.
+Hilbert lectures in his talk in Münster on the question and the result of this paper (which had not been published at the time): "Consider the function